Kxssoon/CSCI4052Project/README.md

 ## Data Collection and Models

 Data collection for the project will be from various sports websites but mainly that of NBA.com (the official league website) for the official stats of the players and teams.
 I will be using a classifier approach for the machine learning model.
+My aim is to use a random forest classification model there are a multitude of reasons however one that caught my eye was that it features feature ranking as well as it utilizes a bunch of decisions trees to try and cover every case.

 ## Computer Vision (CV)